 It’s easy to see why Albertans love their provincial parks.
 Anyone wanting nature at its finest will marvel at the endless variety of landscapes.
-Check out the vast, untamed parks of the north, the wide open plains and river valleys of central Alberta and the grasslands and Badlands in the parks of the south.
+Check out the vast, untamed parks of the north, the wide open plains and river valleys of central Alberta and the grasslands and badlands in the parks of the south.
 Blow your mind some more and explore the rugged beauty of Kananaskis Country – so cool it needs its own page.
-The parks are teeming with wildlife, Aboriginal culture and history, and outdoor adventure.
-Many provide interpretive programming.
+The parks are teeming with wildlife, aboriginal culture and history, and outdoor adventure.
+Many have visitor centres and provide interpretive programming.

 No matter where you are in Alberta, you’re less than an hour from a provincial park or recreation area.
 Over 500 protected areas make it easy to escape the hectic pace of the city and reconnect with nature.
 These provincial treasures are well guarded – White Goat, Siffleur and Ghost River are among the most strictly protected wilderness areas in Canada.
 You’re invited to stay – from remote backcountry camping to fully serviced sites, experience the provincial parks as your temporary home under the stars.